Maestro (novella): Plot summary

+Themes

-This book has an ongoing theme of contrasts, including the difference's between Paul's mother and father; Vienna and Darwin; high culture vs. low culture; and the contrast of Paul as an adolescent and Paul as an adult.
-Throughout the narration, Paul slowly comes to realization that he is now learning from the maestro, and his talent starts growing day by day.
+Maestro has an ongoing theme of contrasts, including the differences between Paul's mother and father; Vienna and Darwin; high culture vs. low culture; and the contrast of Paul as an adolescent and Paul as an adult.

 The maestro, Eduard Keller, lost his family during The Holocaust, despite performing private concerts for Adolf Hitler in the belief that he would spare Keller's Jewish family.
 For Keller, the grand piano is his sanctity and security, helping him deal with the horrors of the world "safe beneath that grand piano", and likewise offering him a way of deconstructing life.
 As Paul matures, Keller's phrasings, which seemed absurd in adolescence, ossify into a "musical bible whose texts I knew by heart"..

-Keller originates from Vienna, where he was a renowned musician "becoming so visible so that nothing can touch him", therefore believing he is exempt from the effects of war.
-Eventually, he lost his wife and son, leading him to disappear from the country and leaving everyone believing he was dead.
-Filled with remorse and regret, Keller transforms and evolves to become a completely different man, "if we are discussing the same man how different our two versions".
-Keller understands the frivolities and foolish nature of human society, passed onto Paul in the form of clippings from newspapers, Keller's "textbooks".
-"The thousands of stories of human foolishness and greed and cruelty that he had tried to patch together into some kind of understanding of his fellow beings" depicts Keller's knowledge.

-When Paul initially began lessons with Keller, his first impressions were misleading, as Keller has "a boozers incandescent glow" and "I'd seen nothing like him before."
-As Paul matures, his attitudes towards the Maestro become warmer and they develop an unexpressed bond.
-"I slipped my arm beneath his head and kissed him" represent Paul's final realisation of his connection with Keller in death.
-Throughout his life, Paul took the Maestro for granted, believing his advice was "irritating – and also contradictory".
-After Keller's death, Paul realises the opportunities Keller had presented him.
-"Mourning for a great man, yes, but also mourning for myself – for times and possibilities that will never come again."
-Throughout the novella the tone shifts from egotism and selfishness to regret and wisdom depicting Paul's growth.

 Maestro has themes of adolescence and growing up.
 Paul is educated about life through music and Keller's experiences in Vienna and understanding of human nature.
 The book tracks Paul as he develops into a responsible, mature man from an obnoxious, egotistical teenager.